This post is also available in: Español (Spanish)

-Marijuana Possession Penalties
+Marijuana Possession Lawyers in Chicago

 In Illinois, it is considered a felony offense to possess any illicit controlled substance, such as opiates, cocaine, methamphetamine, regardless of the amount.
-Even a miniscule amount of any of these scheduled controlled substances, if possessed, will result in felony charges.
+Even a minuscule amount of any of these scheduled controlled substances, if possessed, will result in felony charges.
 The only exception to that is Cannabis, also known as Marijuana.

 Compared to penalties for controlled substances, penalties for cannabis are generally less severe.
 In response to the recent developments within the scientific and medical communities regarding the medical uses of cannabis (marijuana) to treat any number of physical or psychological disorders (including, most recently, Post-Traumatic Stress Disorder, PTSD), the Illinois Legislature revamped much of the law in Illinois as it pertains to possession and use of the drug (the laws regarding the trafficking of, or manufacture, delivery, or possession with intent to distribute cannabis outside of the recognized medical marijuana network of distributors are unchanged for the most part).